mweel1/usa_high_level/USA-Internet/index.md

 Operating systems that operate on the USA Internet must provide the following during DNS resolution:

 - Ensure a [personal profile](/grants/personal-profile/) is setup for the country in which they are connected to before navigating to any domain.
-- Enforce age requirements using [gov.id authorization](/government-os-services/id-gov/) when access domains that requires age verification.
+- Enforce age requirements using govt ID in personal profile.
 - Each domain type will have a terms of service template that must be met at least once, or when changed.
 - Link to cancellation policies for the domain at the DNS server.
 - Link to file complaints in domain claims court to resolve dispute with domain owners.